mt4007-ht23/mt4007-ht23.github.io/homework/index.md

 The assigment will consists of a few tasks that test you on the material we have done in the previous weeks.
 The homework will be available on the solve date, that is when we have gone through the relevant material for the assignment.
 They will get more difficult throughout the course.
-Report the solutions to the tasks in form of a blogpost with clear explanations and documentation of the procedure, **not as list of answers**.
+Report the solutions to the assgiments in form of a blogpost with clear explanations and documentation of the procedure, **not as list of answers**.

 The homework is submitted to the github organisation under your own repository.
 When you are finished *raise an issue*, otherwise we will not grade your